LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/exercises.rst

    * - shuttleSpeed
      - 15000

-Read the below code.
+Examine the code below.
 What will be printed to the console?
 ----------------------------------------------------------------------
-Answer using the value of ``engineIndicatorLight`` that is defined in the table above.
+Use the value of ``engineIndicatorLight`` defined above to answer this question.

 .. code-block:: javascript